-HEART VALVE REPLACEMENT - If you have a heart valve replacement, it may be indicated to take an antibiotic cover.
-Please discuss this with your doctor and inform us when you make your appointment.
+Heart Valve Replacement - If you have a heart valve replacement, please discuss this with your doctor and inform us when you make your appointment.

 The procedure may be undertaken using either ultrasound or CT to localise the biopsy site.

 Our radiologist will discuss the procedure and associated risks with you.
 The area to be biopsied will be checked and an area of skin will be cleaned with an antiseptic.